bxparks/AceTime/tools/compare_java/README.md

 ## Blacklist

-The `blacklist.json` file contains zones whose DST offsets do not match AceTime library or Hinnant date libary.
+The `blacklist.json` file contains zones whose DST offsets do not match AceTime library or Hinnant date library.
 I believe these are errors in the java.time library due to the way it handles negative DST offsets.